GSA-TTS/identity-handbook/_articles/appdev-proofing-ruby-worker-jobs.md

 ## Overview

-To minimize long-running requests in the IDP, we've moved calls that talk to vendors to background jobs.
+To minimize long-running requests in the IdP, we've moved calls that talk to vendors to background jobs.
 We have implemented those background jobs as jobs using [GoodJob](https://github.com/bensheldon/good_job).